-Working with 55 Gallon Drums – Proper Storage & Handling Techniques
+Working with 55 Gallon Drums – Proper Storage & Handling Tips

 Before moving containers, inspect the drums’ lid for any sign of stress or pressure.
 If a drum’s lid is bulging outwards, this may indicate that contents inside are having a chemical reaction.

-When moving chemicals into a 55 gallon drum storage building avoid moving them by hand.
+Avoid moving chemicals into a 55 gallon drum storage building by hand.
 Moving drums by hand can cause the materials inside to shift, which can result in a spill or leak, or even cause physical injury.
 Use mechanical equipment including a forklift or drum dolly to safely transport drums.
 Never block exits or entry ways with drums.

 All persons handling or storing chemical drums should wear personal protective equipment.

 All U.S. Chemical Storage drum storage buildings include hand-welded, leak-tested spill containment sumps.
 These are designed to catch any leaks or spills that may occur during storage, preventing them from getting into the soil under or around the building.

 Per EPA requirements, the sump capacity should be 10% of the volume of the containers stored in the building, or the volume of the largest container, whichever is greater.
 Factory Mutual (FM), a third-party certification agency, requires the sump size equal 25% of the total stored volume, or the volume of the largest container, whichever is greater.

 In case of a spill, make sure all persons who handle, dispense, or store hazardous materials are trained in the hazards of the chemicals being used.
 It’s also vital to prepare an emergency response plan.
 Regularly review the plan with personnel to make sure everyone understands it.